-Lungwort (pulmonaria officinalis) is an evergreen perennial plant from the genus of the flowering plants in the family Boraginaceae, known as the borage or forget-me-not family.
-The takes its name from the Latin root Pulmoa, meaning lung, and was first used by Leonhart Fuchs (1501 – 1566), a German physician and one of the three founding fathers of botany.
+The evergreen perennial plant, Lungwort (pulmonaria officinalis) derives from the genus of flowering plants in the Boraginaceae family known as the borage, or forget-me-not family.
+The plant takes its name from the Latin root Pulmoa, meaning lung.
+Records of a lungwort remedy first appear from Leonhart Fuchs (1501 – 1566), a German physician and one of the three founding fathers of botany.

-In Hildegard of Bingen’s time, lungwort was commonly used to help in treating minor lung conditions, such as pulmonary emphysema, bronchial coughs, and asthma.
+In Hildegard of Bingen’s time, a lungwort remedy treated minor lung conditions, such as pulmonary emphysema, bronchial coughs, and asthma.